Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 Create a new folder named **aca-components** under the directory **TasksTracker.ContainerApps**, then add a new file as shown below:

 !!! info
     Remember to replace the url value with the URI value of your cosmos database account.
-You can get that from the [Azure portal](https://portal.azure.com){target=_blank} by navigating to the cosmos database account overview page and get the uri value from there.
+You can get that from the [Azure portal](https://portal.azure.com){target=_blank} by navigating to the Azure Cosmos DB account overview page and get the uri value from there.
     Basically the uri should have the following structure `https://COSMOS_DB_ACCOUNT.documents.azure.com:443/`

 === "containerapps-statestore-cosmos.yaml"